 questioning has led directly to their academic achievement.
 The level of student growth over the last five months has been unbelievable.
 Where before, I was the only one asking questions, now my students openly ask their own questions and will often stay after class to deepen their understanding.
 As their knowledge of questioning grows, they have even come to comment on the level and types of questions that I ask them.
 In fact, I was a bit taken by surprise when, during a formative assessment, “That was a good question, Mr. Brewster,” rang out across the room.

 The QFT is an incredibly versatile tool.
 An example of its versatility came when I gave my scholars the opportunity to question the 2015 Paris attacks.
-We had recently completed study of the American Revolutionary Era and the students were quite intrigued by our alliance with the French.
-Which led to discussion about our present-day relationship with France.
+We had recently completed study of the American Revolutionary Era, and the students were quite intrigued by our alliance with the French, which led to discussion about our present-day relationship with France.
 The Monday following the attacks, I provided various political cartoons addressing the Paris attacks as their QFocus.
-They provided a jumping off point for students to question, dialogue, engage, and research the event.
+The cartoons provided a jumping off point for students to question, dialogue, engage, and research the event.
 While some doubted that such a horrific topic could (or should) be addressed in a middle school setting, I assured them that the QFT method was just the vehicle to use because we had invested time in creating a learning environment that was a safe place for discourse.
-During the group research process, the students engaged in lively debates including whether the U.S. should allow refugees within our borders—a topic especially relevant to Texans.
-I was transfixed listening to their well thought out arguments and their utilization of questioning during their discourse, such as, “What if that was you or your mother fleeing a country?”
+During the group research process, the students engaged in lively debates, including whether the U.S. should allow refugees within our borders — a topic especially relevant to Texans.
+I was transfixed listening to their well thought-out arguments and their utilization of questioning during their discourse, such as, “What if that was you or your mother fleeing a country?”
 Student empathy is always powerful.

 Students’ Priority Questions

 Why is the Eiffel Tower burning?

 Why did the Statue of Liberty say “I’m Coming”

 Why doesn’t France do anything?